LinuxUser255/linkedin-application-bot/README.md

 # TO DO - Needs the following - Nice to have

-- Conduct all searches and applications within one browser session.
+- Avoid account login issues: Conduct all searches and applications within one browser session.
 - This as oppossed to launching a new browser/login session with each iteration.
 - A possible solution: retrieving and using session cookies from the browser.
 - Find a way to store the session cookies in this script.